Share:

 Financial education continues to see unprecedented momentum at the state level.
 In just the last few years, the number of states with K-12 financial education requirements has more than doubled.
 These requirements have taken many different forms depending on the state.
 Below is an overview of the different state requirements.

-In 2023, West Virginia HB 3113 , Indiana SB 35, Connecticut SB 1165 , Minnesota HF 2497 , Louisiana HB 103 , Oregon SB 3, Wisconsin AB 109 and Pennsylvania SB 843 all passed through the legislature and were signed by each state’s Governor.
-This brings the number of states that now have a financial literacy graduation requirement for all students to 25.
-For more information about developments from 2023, see NEFE’s Legislative Review Report.
+In 2025, Kentucky HB 342 passed the legislature and was signed by Governor Beshear.
+This brings the number of states that now have a financial literacy graduation requirement for all students to 27.
+For more information about developments prior to 2025, see NEFE’s Legislative Review Report.

 States with k-12 requirements

-Alabama, Connecticut, Florida, Georgia, Iowa, Indiana, Kansas, Louisiana, Michigan, Mississippi, Missouri, Minnesota, Nebraska, New Hampshire, North Carolina, Ohio, Oregon, Pennsylvania, Rhode Island, South Carolina, Tennessee, Utah, Virginia, West Virginia, Wisconsin
+Alabama, California, Connecticut, Florida, Georgia, Iowa, Indiana, Kansas, Kentucky, Louisiana, Michigan, Mississippi, Missouri, Minnesota, Nebraska, New Hampshire, North Carolina, Ohio, Oregon, Pennsylvania, Rhode Island, South Carolina, Tennessee, Utah, Virginia, West Virginia, Wisconsin

 Arizona, Arkansas, Idaho, Montana, Nevada, New Mexico, North Dakota, Texas